Card Hunter

 Card Hunter is a browser-based flash game that combines elements of a digital collectible card game with a table-top board game.

 The game is developed by Blue Manchu Games headed by Irrational Games co-founder, Jon Chey.
 The development team also consists of other former Irrational Games and Looking Glass Studios employees, as well as consultants who previously worked on Magic: The Gathering.
 It was initially released as a web-browser based game in September 2013, with a standalone client released for Microsoft Windows and OS X in July 2015.
-On December 22, 2020, Blue Manchu transferred ownership of the game to The Knights of Unity, who are continuing to update and maintain the game.
+On December 22, 2020, Blue Manchu transferred ownership of the game to The Knights of U, at the time known as The Knights of Unity, who are continuing to update and maintain the game.

 Gameplay

 Card Hunter is presented to the player as a gaming session with gamemaster Gary who is guiding the player through a tabletop role-playing game, using dungeon modules similar to those of Dungeons & Dragons which consist of 1 or more encounters.
 Part of this fiction is Gary himself is still learning the ropes; at the start of the player's career, Gary is using his older brother Melvin's more powerful characters to demonstrate the core mechanics of the game, but later his brother takes these away, forcing Gary and the player to start anew.

 The player generates a party of up to three characters; more characters can be recruited and swapped in and out between modules.
 Characters are selected by class, which determine equipment type they can use, and race, which grant special bonuses during combat.
 Each character has a deck of 36 cards which are determined by class, race, and their current equipment.
 Initially, the amount of equipment each character carries is limited, but as the characters gain experience points, they gain more equipment slots, expanding the abilities through new cards that enter their deck, allowing players to customize their characters.
 Equipment can only be swapped out between battles, and various stores, with both normal stock and time-limited exclusives, can be used to buy and sell equipment and treasure at this time.
 Card Hunter has a microtransaction ability to spend real-world money as to gain access to better loot from the end of encounters or to open prize chests that contain random equipment.
 As such, the game is considered to combine the collectible card aspects of Magic the Gathering with the role-player concepts of Dungeons & Dragons.

 Once ready, the player selects one of the available modules in the campaign that they have access to, including revisiting completed modules.
 Modules are given difficulty levels, with more difficult modules featuring stronger enemies but also having more powerful randomly determined loot to be collected at the end of each encounter and more experience awarded at the end of the module.